colobot/colobot/README.txt

 Welcome to Colobot project repository

 NOTE: this is the new repository which was moved here from https://github.com/adiblol/colobot.
 The new repository has been purged of binary files cluttering the history, so all commits have been overwritten.
-See that you checkout the clean version of the repository.
+If you have been using the old repository, you have to clone from scratch the new one.

 This is official repository for the open-source Colobot project developed by Polish Portal of Colobot (PPC; Polish: Polski Portal Colobota) with the official site at: http://colobot.cba.pl/.